 Kotzen didn’t last long with Poison.
-“Strike Up the Band”?
-More like “Break Up the Band”, when Richie started fooling around with the fiancé of Rikki Rockett.
-He was immediately fired upon discovery, and replaced by Blues Saraceno, another highly rated shredder.
+After a controversial departure, he was replaced by Blues Saraceno, another highly rated shredder.
 The ironic thing was that Blues Saraceno was in the running for the guitar slot in the first place, but the band chose Kotzen.
 Saraceno recorded the strong Crack A Smile CD, an intentional return to good-time Poison rock, but were dropped by the record label before a release.
 That’s a whole other story, with six years of delays and bootlegs before the album was out, eventually leading to a reunion with C.C.
 DeVille.

 Fortunately, Native Tongue remains a reminder of a brief period in Poison where they were momentarily among the best acts in hard rock.
 No shit.